atharvatekawade/Object-Detection-ssd-Mobilenet-/README.md

 # Object-Detection-ssd-Mobilenet-

-This is a quick python script for Real Time Object Detection using MobileNetV3-SSD.
+This is a quick python script for Real Time Object Detection with your Webcam using MobileNetV3-SSD.
 The classes.txt file contains the coco dataset labels.

 Useful Resources:
 1. https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API